Winter Trails Project

 WHISTLERS RESTORATION PROJECT

 In 2015, the Friends of Jasper National Park, in partnership with Parks Canada and the Jasper SkyTram began work to realign, redefine and rehabilitate the Whistlers Summit Trail with the goals of protecting the fragile alpine landscape from degradation and impact created by heavy use.
 Trail work, along with new and improved infrastructure, has fostered the public’s awareness of the benefits of volunteer engagement and provided enhanced opportunities for visitors to learn, experience and create a connection with Jasper National Park.
 This project offered a unique opportunity for collaboration between a national park, a non-profit and a major attraction to meet these goals.

 Jasper Discovery Trail

-The Jasper Town Trail Interpretive and Directional Sign Project is a multi-agency partnership working towards providing trail users with information about the trail, about the town and about Jasper National Park that will enhance their enjoyment, understanding and appreciation of the area.
-The Friends have taken on the role of Project Coordinator for the project’s duration.
+The Jasper Town Trail Interpretive and Directional Sign Project was a multi-agency partnership that provided trail users with information about the trail, about the town and about Jasper National Park to enhance their enjoyment, understanding and appreciation of the area.
+The Friends took on the role of Project Coordinator for the project’s duration.

 Cavell Meadows Restoration